Trans at Ohio State

 Preferred Name Policy

 Students and employees have the ability to set a preferred name on my.osu.edu.
-For more information and steps to set a preferred name, visit our page on Preferred Name and Name Change Policies at Ohio State
+For more information and steps to set a preferred name, visit our page on Ohio State's Preferred Name Policy.

 Preferred Name on BuckID